redhat-cop/openshift-toolkit/storage/pv-migrator/README.md

       1. Create temporary destination PVCs using new storage class
       2. Wait for temporary destination PVCs to be bound to new destination PV
       3. Get temporary PVC destiantions
-   4. Perform pre pod scaledown PV rsync
+   4. Perform pre pod scale-down PV rsync
       1. Create pv-migrator job per PVC
       2. Wait for pv-migrator jobs to complete
    5. Pods scale-down